 - 1986: Dow ranked as the world’s largest producer of thermoplastics

 - 1989: Dow and Eli Lilly formed DowElanco, which is a joint venture to produce agricultural products.
 Dow acquired pharmaceutical maker Marion Laboratories and created a new publicly traded company, Marion Merrell Dow Inc.

 - 1992: Dow’s INSITE constrained geometry catalyst technology was introduced

 - 1997: Dow acquired 100% of DowElanco and renamed as Dow AgroSciences

 - 2009: Dow acquired Rohm and Haas, which is a key element in Dow’s new Advanced Materials division

 - 2010: Dow became a Worldwide Olympic Partner and the Official Chemistry Company for the Olympic Movement through 2020.
-Additionally, the company completed divestiture of its Polycarbonate, Latex, Rubber, and Styrenics businesses into an independent company named Trinseo (formerly Styron).
+Additionally, the company completed the divestiture of its Polycarbonate, Latex, Rubber, and Styrenics businesses into an independent company named Trinseo (formerly Styron).

-- 2011: Dow unveiled plan to increase its ethylene and propylene production and connect its US Gulf Coast operations to shale gas liquids.
+- 2011: Dow unveiled a plan to increase its ethylene and propylene production and connect its US Gulf Coast operations to shale gas liquids.
 In addition, Dow and Saudi Aramco announced a joint venture to create Sadara Chemical Co.